Deletion-contraction triangles for Hausel-Proudfoot varieties

+\begin{lemma} Proposition \ref{prop: gross-wilson} applies to the fibration $\Dol \to \D_1$, defining a hyperk\"ahler metric on $\Dol_r$.
+We can take $r$ arbitrarily close to $1$ by making $\epsilon$ sufficiently small. \end{lemma} \begin{proof} For the elliptic fibration $\Dol \to \D$ with coordinate $z=q$ on $\D$, the correction term $\Re(h(z))$ vanishes.
+The calculation of $r(\epsilon)$ in \cite[Sec.
+3]{GrWi} shows that $r$ can be taken near $1$ for $\epsilon$ sufficiently small. \end{proof}

+\begin{remark} For Gross and Wilson, the important case is $\epsilon \ll 1$, whereupon these metrics approximate a global metric on a K3 surface.
+On the other hand, we are content to fix some $\epsilon > 0$.
+For the purposes of this paper, the specific choice of $r > 0$ is irrelevant, and we will suppress it by writing $\D = \D_r$ in what follows. \end{remark}

-We may rescale the K\"ahler form on $\Dol$ so that the volume of any fiber of $\dmomD$ equals one.
-Because the fibers are one complex dimensional, this form is integral.
-This will be helpful for later arguments regarding projectivity.
+\begin{remark} We may rescale the metric on $\Dol$ so that the volume of any fiber of $\dmomD$ equals one.
+Because the fibers are one complex dimensional, this corresponding K\"ahler form $\omega_I$ is integral.
+This will be helpful for later arguments regarding projectivity. \end{remark}